Fifteen minutes into what began as a relatively run-of-the-mill interview, Kenny Ausubel drops a bombshell.

 Ausubel points to US Marine Corps Col. Mark “Puck” Myckleby as an example of the broader awareness of global climate issues: Myckleby will present at this year’s Bioneers conference on “the relationship of climate change and energy use to national security,” according to the conference program.

-The US military, Ausubel adds, has committed to a goal of using 50 percent renewable energy by 2020.
+The US military, Ausubel adds, has

 “The military’s going green,” Ausubel shrugs, grinning.
 What’s more, he says, its concept of national security relies upon less centralized—and therefore less vulnerable—food and energy systems.